EnSoftCorp/AnalyzableAndroid/README.md

 Android releases should be referred to by their official branch names.
 See [https://source.android.com/source/build-numbers.html](https://source.android.com/source/build-numbers.html).

-## Basic strategy for obtaining Java source project:
+## Basic strategy for obtaining Java source project

 0) Set up the build environment according to Google's instructions.